Home » REVIEWS » Epson LS800 Review: Unveiling Next-Level Projection

 FAQs

-What inputs and outputs are on the Epson LS800?
+What inputs and outputs does the Epson EpiqVision Ultra LS800 have?

-The LS800 has 3 HDMI inputs for content, along with 2 USB input/output ports for connecting peripherals and devices.
-There are also two audio outputs (3.5mm and optical) if you want to connect external speakers or a sound system.
+The LS800 comes with 3 HDMI inputs for content, 2 USB input/output ports for connecting peripherals and devices, and two audio outputs (3.5mm and optical) for connecting external speakers or a sound system.

-What are the dimensions of the Epson LS800?
+What are the dimensions of the Epson EpiqVision Ultra LS800?

 Compared to other Epson projectors, the LS800 is on the larger side.
 With the feet, it’s just over 27 inches wide, with a height of 13.4 inches and a depth of 6.2 inches.
 This is still small enough to fit on most entertainment centers without a problem, though it’s definitely not what we’d consider a compact or portable projector.

-No, this is a very low-maintenance projector.
-For one thing, the laser light source has a lifespan of around 20,000 hours, so even if you use it every day you won’t need to replace the light source for several years.
-Aside from occasional dusting, you won’t need to do anything extra to maintain the LS800.
+No, it doesn’t.
+The laser light source has a lifespan of around 20,000 hours, so even with daily use, you won’t need to replace the light source for several years.
+Other than occasional dusting, there’s no additional maintenance required.